green3g/spectre-canjs/form-widget/field-components/select-field/select-field.md

 @module {can.Component} form-widget/field-components/select-field <select-field />
 @parent form-widget.fields

-@option {String} type This should be set to `select` to use this template in the form widget
+@option {String} fieldType This should be set to `select` to use this template in the form widget
-@option {Array.<spectre.types.SelectOptionProperty>} properties.options An array of values and labels
+@option {Array.<spectre.types.SelectOptionProperty>} options An array of values and labels

 @description
 A select dropdown with options.
 See `selectFieldProperty` and `selectOptionProperty`.